 Digital health.
 Virtual care.
 Telehealth.
-Many names but all point to the same thing: New ways for healthcare providers to connect with their patients.
+Many names but all point to the same thing: new ways for healthcare providers to connect with their patients.

 Many thought that once the peak of the Covid-19 pandemic was over, telehealth would slink back into the shadows and be mostly forgotten about.